In election years, Ohio has history of picking winners | WORLD

 • Ohio’s Supreme Court has had a Republican majority since 1986, and the balance is currently 4-3.
 To change the bench makeup, Democrats will need to defend two incumbents and win the open seat left by former Justice Maureen O’Connor.
 Under a law passed in 2021, judicial candidates must declare a party affiliation on the ballot.

 • Republican incumbent Joe Deters seeks a longer term and is challenging Democratic incumbent Melody Stewart for her seat.
 Republican Dan Hawkins and Democrat Lisa Forbes will race for Deters’ current seat.
 The final race is between incumbent Democrat Michael Donnelly and Republican Megan Shanahan.
 This final race could flip the court majority.
 This will matter when it comes to abortion rights.
-The American Civil Liberties Union recently filed a lawsuit to challenge Ohio’s requirement that stipulates a woman must wait 24 hours before getting an abortion.
-If the case goes to Ohio’s Supreme Court, the court’s makeup will likely determine how the new constitutional amendment that added a right to abortion (known as Issue 1) will be implemented.
+After the American Civil Liberties Union filed a lawsuit in March, a Franklin County Judge temporarily blocked Ohio’s requirement that stipulates a woman must wait 24 hours before getting an abortion.

 Dig deeper: